ska-telescope/observation-execution-tool/docs/src/architecture_module_rest_api.rst

      - **Prepare a new activity**
        |br|
        |br|
        Loads the script from the SBDefinition for the given activity and prepares it for execution.
+Response is an ActivitySummary

 3. Data Types and Constants